 - The best way to do the checking is to pull over and check whether it has already been closed tightly or not.

-- In the event that the cap has been closed off properly and yet the light is still on, then it is possible that you are dealing with more serious problems.
+- If the cap has been closed off properly and yet the light is still on, then you may be dealing with more serious problems.
 Fuel system leak is one of the most common issues.
 Other possible issues are the leak defective detection pump, the faulty o-ring vent seal, defective purge valve, or other leaks within the EVAP system.

 Bad Purge Valve

-The problems with the EVAP system is commonly related to the bad purge valve.
-That’s why some people say that bad purge valve symptoms are related to the EVAP symtpoms.
-The symptoms to bad purge valve include:
+The problems with the EVAP system are commonly related to the bad purge valve.
+That’s why some people say that bad purge valve symptoms are related to the EVAP symptoms.
+The symptoms of a bad purge valve include:

 - Engine misfire.
 If the car doesn’t run smoothly or often misfire, it is a positive sign that the purge valve has gone bad.
 It happens because the valve doesn’t manage to open correctly on time, leading to fuel vapors collecting within the charcoal canister.

 - Damaged gasket.
 Because the purge won’t open properly so the vapor won’t pass, it will create a pressure that can be so intense.
-Such an intensity can blow out the rubber seals and gasket, leading to oil leak, spraying to the emission system.
+Such intensity can blow out the rubber seals and gasket, leading to oil leaks, spraying to the emission system.

-If you have doubts and you suspect the EVAP system leak symptoms, go to the professional service and have it checked.
+If you doubt the EVAP system leak symptoms, go to the professional service and have it checked.